soodoku/tldr/summaries/19_reinventing_the_bazaaar.md

     - yellow pages
     -

+* Sutton: stock exchange at Wall Street.
+Earlier stock trading happened haphazardly via word of mouth of newspaper.
+Sutton created a 'stock exchange'---sellers and buyers would assemble at one place and one time and Sutton would auction off.
+    - Sutton charged a commission, which was then undercut as others started holding these markets.
+    - 21 prominent brokers came together to create a new auction.
+Agreed to transact on fixed fees and only among themselves.
+        - setup rules: merchants defaulting on contracts were barred.

 #### Competition

 * Being able to veto any deal does convey some bargaining power, but not necessarily much.
 Competition curbs power.

+* The logic of competition.
+    - must buy X
+    - cost of prod. = $5
+    - your cut-off price = $10.
+    - if 1 seller, you pay $10.
+    - if search cost = 0, eval. of quality costs $0, etc., you see bids by several merchants, you pay $5
+    - if search cost != 0, merchants price at $10. price-cutter gets no compensating boost in sales.

 #### Property Rights